Did you know?

 Borders are very independent and loyal.
 Some are known to be territorial and will protect their homes.
 They have a strong sense of smell and can tell when danger is near.
 These dogs will investigate any sound and will chase anything that moves!

 Generations of breeding have produced a good natured, strong willed dog but one of fearless determination when “on the job”.
-In the field, he is tough, focussed, and intense.
+In the field, he is tough, focused, and intense.

 The Border Terrier is good-tempered, obedient, and easily trained.
 They excel in task-oriented activities and have a surprising ability to jump high and run fast given the size of their legs.
 They are intelligent and eager to please and so learn new tricks quickly.
 The breed enjoys agility training and does very well in competition.